PSA Dagger Review: Hands On Tested!

 The model I’m reviewing has a Holosun 507C equipped to the gun, but the Aemriglo lower 1/3rd sights are a nice feature.
 If I have an optic’s ready gun, I want these sights.
 The optics cut accommodates the Trijicon RMR and optics that use that footprint.
 Optically enhanced guns are straightforward to shoot accurately, and the Dagger didn’t disappoint.

 I dinged steel, printed tight little groups, and generally ran the gun ragged.
 Even at 50 yards in an unsupported position, I rang steel over and over.
 The Dagger’s trigger isn’t fantastic, but it’s not bad.
 When it was first released, some folks encountered problems with the trigger not resetting properly and instances of the trigger pin walking out.
-The trigger is very Glock-like.
+The trigger is stock Glock-like.
 The short and tactile reset is lovely and also Glock-like.
+Speaking of the trigger pull, it feels rough like sandpaper, with a smooth initial movement and a clear, distinct break.
+It’s not super sharp, but it’s not too soft either.
 I have no significant issues with the trigger, but I’d likely swap it for a nicer Glock trigger.
 That’s a substantial benefit of this platform.
 Like the Glock, you can change almost everything.

 Running Hard